AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-09-robot-controller-transparency.md

 ### Focus on natural language explanation

 I found the focus on providing natural language queries and explanation unnecessary.
-Neither does the paperneed it, nor does it actually use it in any meaningful way.
+Neither does the paper need it, nor does it actually use it in any meaningful way.
 Template-based string generation is a very crude way of doing it and not worth focusing on.
 The queries are also seemingly provided in terms of just the parameters since there is no mention of a parsing and identification algorithm from natural language.